Bad Choices Can Be Deadly

 By the time the love she’s wanted all of her adult life is finally in front of her, the mistakes, and sins, of her past come back to haunt her.
 And she quickly learns that it will be impossible for everyone to make it out alive.

-I swung the bat and lucky for him he ducked, because the whack of the bat put a nice size dent in my headboard.
-“You can’t possibly explain this!”
-My eyes had to be betraying me.
-There was no way I’d just come home from a business trip and found the love of my life in our bed with his personal trainer.
-His male personal trainer.
+I seethed with rage.
+“You can’t possibly explain this.”
+There was no way I’d just come home from a business trip to find the love of my life in our bed with his personal trainer.
+His male.
+Personal.
+Trainer.

-“Honest to God, Chanelle, this isn’t what it looks like!”
-He held his arms out in front of him, in a futile attempt to block the inevitable future swing of my get-even tool.
+“Honest to God, this isn’t what it looks like.”
+Michael’s hands trembled as he held his arms out in front of him.
+Pfft, as if that would block my major league swing.

-“You say that like I care!
+His pleas were mute to me.
+“You say that like it matters.
 You have exactly one second to be out of my house or I swear to God, I’m gonna catch a case.
-Now go!”
+Now, go!”

-I chased them down the steps and out my front door.
+I snatched his car keys from the top of my dresser and chased them down the steps and out the front door.
 Watching them run butt naked and barefoot down the snowy street of my posh subdivision was suddenly comical.
-And I began laughing.
-I sat on the porch and laughed until I cried.
-But the tears of humor quickly turned to tears of pain as the betrayal set in.
-Pain that what I thought was a solid relationship was really a sham.
-Pain that I’d wasted years of my life with a man who could never be committed to me.
-Pain that I was now… alone.
+I fell onto the glider on the porch and laughed until I cried as the pain from the betrayal set in.
+Pain from what I thought was a solid relationship, was really no more than a sham.
+I’d wasted years of my life with a man who could never be committed to me.
+I was now… alone.

 One Month Later